microsoft/pxt-calliope/docs/courses/csintro/variables/activity.md

 Leave one block with ‘A’.
 Use the drop-down menu in the block to choose ‘B’ for the second block and ‘A+B’ for the third block.

-From the Variables menu, drag 3 of the ‘change item by 1’ blocks to your Programming Workspace.
+From the Variables menu, drag 3 of the ‘change PlayersTie by 1’ blocks to your Programming Workspace.

 ![Change variable](/static/courses/csintro/variables/change-variable.png)